Skip to main content

 • Detect client dropout quickly and reliably to prevent loading of the network with a stream that is actually not consumed

-• To provide a primitive plaintext password-based access control
+• To provide a keyword-based access

 • To penetrate routers and firewalls employing Network Address Translation (NAT)